aurelia/aurelia/docs/user-docs/developer-guides/scenarios/attributemapper.md

 # Attribute mapping

 When dealing with Aurelia and custom elements, we tend to use the `@bindable` decorator to define bindable properties.
 The bindable properties are members of the underlying view model class.
-However, there are cases, where we want to work with attributes of the DOM elements directly.
+However, there are cases where we want to work directly with attributes of the DOM elements.

-For example, we want to have an `<input>` element with a `maxlength` attribute and map a view model property to the attribute.
+For example, we want an `<input>` element with a `maxlength` attribute and map a view model property to the attribute.
 Let us assume that we have the following view model class:

 ```typescript
 export class App {